SESYNC-ci/sesync-ci.github.io/faq/_posts/2021-02-23-how-do-i-set-up-a-python-environment.md

 ```

 Notice that you will need to include the full path to the virtual environment (in the above example it is `/research-home/yourusername/env38` but yours may be different).

+If you're unsure how to set up the rest of your bash script, see the [submission script section](https://cyberhelp.sesync.org/quickstart/Using-the-SESYNC-Cluster.html#2-create-a-job-submission-script) of our quickstart on using the cluster.

 ## See also